-Most coaches employ some variation of this tactic during their playoff practices, and it's surprisingly effective.
+Most coaches employ some variation of this practice during their playoff preparation, and it's surprisingly effective.

 "Sometimes a player plays a lot better when he thinks he's somebody else," says Rockets coach Mike D'Antoni.
 "It's amazing, when we watch it we say, 'Why don't you play like that all the time?'
 We tell them, act like you're Kevin Durant or whoever.
 And they go crazy.
 They start scoring the ball.